anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Avoid writing edge cases at the boundaries of your application's capability.
 - Always ensure that the steps provided in your how-to guide are technically accurate.
 Test your how-to instructions from start to finish so that you can uncover omitted steps, incorrect details, steps out of order, and information gaps that block users.
 If it's not possible to test it yourself, have a developer or subject matter expert demonstrate the step to you and record the session, if possible.
 - Re-test instructions after every notable product release to ensure instructions are still accurate and work end-to-end.
 - Lengthy how-tos can overwhelm users.
 Focus only on one task in your how-to and restrict to a maximum of 8-10 steps per task.
-If the task is too big and complex, you may break down the task into multiple logical sub-tasks with its own steps.
+If the task is too big and complex, you may break down the task into multiple logical sub-tasks with their own steps.

 ## About the "Overview" section